-On one side, in his industry and science series, he offers through his lens a functional world.
-He explores interior spaces and captures the essence of buildings and infrastructures where science and industrial products are born.
-On the other side, in his architectural series, he explores the symmetry of the buildings and offers the aesthetic harmony between the buildings and their environments.
+On one side, in his industry and science series, he presents a functional world.
+He explores interior spaces and captures the essence of buildings and infrastructure where science and industrial products are born.
+On the other side, in his architectural series, he explores the symmetry of buildings and offers an aesthetic harmony between the buildings and their environments.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What do you see as the ultimate discovery in the human history?